Covid-19 and St Alban's Church

 - Please sanitize your hands on entering the church.

 - Please go straight to your seat.
 The seats are marked in green for places where we would like you to sit and red for those that are less than 2 m away from other seats or standing places.
-Hymn books are only provided for the green seats.
+Hymn books and service booklets are only provided for the green seats.

-- Please bring a pen with you and fill in a track and trace form.
-We also have a QR code displayed at the entrance for those who use the app.
+- We are not currently asking the congregation to complete track-and-trace forms, but we have a QR code displayed at the entrance for those who use the app.

-- Please follow the one-way system for Communion and, if you have to queue, stand on the yellow arrows marked out on the floor to ensure you are separated from members of other households.
+- Please follow the one-way system down the centre aisle for Communion and, if you have to queue, stand on the yellow arrows marked out on the floor to ensure you are separated from members of other households.

 - When leaving the church please don’t stand around in groups with less that 2m between bubbles.
 We all want to catch up with each other but please remember that it is still a risk to others as well as yourself to mingle with other households.
 It is safer to talk outside in the open air than inside the church.

 By following all these rules we will minimise the risk of cross infection with Covid-19 while in the church.

 For the present the Thursday and Saturday morning services remain suspended.

 Please continue to protect others and yourself by: